vnmakarov/mir/HOW-TO-PORT-MIR.md

       to use in MIR-code during MIR-generator as C enumerator.
       The enumerator should contains hard regs used for register allocations, stack access, parameter passing etc.  All hard registers added in machinize should be here.
-MIR generator does not use the enumerator costants but you can use them in `mir-gen-target.c` file for you convinence.
-MIR generator only refers for the following target hard registers descriptions:
+The MIR generator does not use the enumerator constants but you can use them in `mir-gen-target.c` file for you convenience.
+The MIR generator only refers for the following target hard registers descriptions:

       * `MAX_HARD_REG` is maximal number of the described hard registers